Near-Optimal Parallel Approximate Counting via Sampling: Introduction

-Early non-adaptive simulated annealing algorithms, due to \cite{dyer_random_1989, Bezakova08}, achieve sample complexity $O(q^2 \log h / \eps^2)$ for estimating $Q$ to relative error $\eps$.
+We define the \emph{sample complexity} to be the number of oracle queries.
+Early non-adaptive simulated annealing algorithms, due to \cite{dyer_random_1989, Bezakova08}, achieve sample complexity $O(q^2 \eps^{-2} \log h)$ for estimating $Q$ to relative error $\eps$.
 A long line of work has since focused on improving this complexity.
-The work of~\cite{Stefankovic:JACM09} introduced the first adaptive simulated annealing algorithm, achieving a near-linear sample complexity $O(q \mathop{\mathrm{polylog}} (qh) / \eps^2)$.
-On the other hand, based on the Tootsie Pop Algorithm (TPA) introduced by \cite{TPA:journal} and the Paired Product Estimator (PPE) introduced by \cite{Huber:Gibbs}, a number of adaptive simulated annealing algorithms have been developed since including \cite{Huber:Gibbs,Kolmogorov:COLT18,ourpaper}.
-Most recently, \cite{ourpaper} achieved an upper bound of $O(q \log h / \eps^2)$ on space complexity, while also showing a near-matching lower bound of $\Omega(q / \eps^2)$.\footnote{If the domain is further assumed to be integer-valued, i.e. $H(\Omega)$ is supported on $\{0, 1, \dots, h \}$, then better upper and lower bounds can be shown in some cases; see \cite{ourpaper} for further details.}
+The work of~\cite{Stefankovic:JACM09} introduced the first adaptive simulated annealing algorithm, achieving a near-linear sample complexity $O(q \eps^{-2} \polylog(q,h))$.
+Subsequent improvements were based on the Tootsie Pop Algorithm (TPA) of~\cite{tpa,TPA:journal} and the paired product estimator (PPE) introduced by~\cite{Huber:Gibbs}.
+This line of work~\cite{Huber:Gibbs,Kolmogorov:COLT18,harrisParameterEstimationGibbs2024} culminated in the best known upper bound $O(q \eps^{-2} \log h)$ on sample complexity, achieved in~\cite{harrisParameterEstimationGibbs2024}.
+In this oracle model, \cite{harrisParameterEstimationGibbs2024} established a near-matching lower bound of $\Omega(q \eps^{-2})$.\footnote{If the domain is further assumed to be integer-valued, i.e. $H(\Omega)$ is supported on $\{0, 1, \dots, h \}$, then better upper and lower bounds can be shown in some cases; see \cite{harrisParameterEstimationGibbs2024} for further details.}

-A key limitation of the annealing algorithms achieving near-optimal sample complexity, however, is that they are inherently sequential, or to put it another way, \emph{adaptive}: each query to the sampling oracle depends on the outcomes of previous queries.
-As a result, these algorithms do not readily admit parallelization.